 Practically everything on the base had a flat roof, except some long wooden buildings down by the high school that had been put up during World War Two; they had slanted roofs, and looked a little rickety.
 They were supposed to be just temporary, but were still being used.

 Our house also had a carport, banana bushes, a hedge in back and some low plants in the skimpy front yard with little fringed leaves that snapped shut like they were scared when you touched them.

 All the houses on our streets were alike, except that some had palm trees in their yards.
 We had a new electric clothes dryer out back by the kitchen door; there wasn’t room for it inside.
 We also had a new dishwasher, the first our family ever had.

 The louvers by the foot of my bunk bed were about half open.
-After I the bugle sound of “Tattoo” faded, I crawled down and peeked out.
-Across the street, in the glare of a single street lamp, I could make out the iron pipe frame of some big swings which, along with a little push-it-yourself merry-go-round, were as much of a playground as we had.
+After the bugle sound of “Tattoo” faded, I crawled down and peeked out.
+Across the street, in the glare of a single street lamp, I could make out the iron pipe frame of some big swings.
+Along with a little push-it-yourself merry-go-round, they were as much of a playground as we had.

 The swings were moving just a little in the rising breeze, as if ghosts were gathered and rocking gently back and forth, talking something over.
 But the base was quiet; it was hard to imagine something big and dangerous was about to happen.

 Our maid Filomena seemed to know something was coming, though.
 She didn’t really speak any English, and we spoke no Spanish.
 But mother finally figured out that she wanted to go home early, to help her friend Carmen, who worked next door at Rosalie’s.
 Rosalie told mother that last week Carmen had asked for a few days off work.
 When asked why, she explained in her broken English that she had to build herself a house.